 Two factors should be considered regarding fluorescence.
 The first is the color of the fluorescence.
-If the diamond fluoresces blue, it may be a positive factor since it will make the diamond look whiter.
+If the diamond of D-Z series fluoresces blue, it may be a positive factor since it will make the diamond look whiter.
 However, note that there is still a stigma against fluorescence and some people will simply not buy the diamond and some sellers will offer a discount for fluorescent diamonds in the higher colors.
-If the diamond fluoresces yellow, this is a negative factor because the diamond will look lower in color in ultraviolet light.
+If a colorless diamond fluoresces yellow, this is a negative factor because the diamond will look lower in color with ultraviolet light.

 The second factor is the strength of fluorescence.
 The range of strengths as reported on laboratory grading reports is None, Faint, Medium, Strong, Very strong.
 Some labs use the term Negligible for any diamond with no fluorescence or faint fluorescence.
 Sometimes when a diamond has very strong fluorescence, the diamond will have an “oily” look to it, even in normal lighting conditions.
 When this happens, a negative value is expected.
-The range of discounts that might be realized are anywhere from 0% to 15%, but a large discount is rare.
+The range of discounts that might be realized are anywhere from 0% to 30% depending on the color and clarity grade of the diamond as higher color and clarity grades generally will trade at larger discounts with lower grades trading at smaller or no discount.
 Occasionally, a slight premium of 1% to 3% might be added for a diamond that is in the lower color grades but exhibits fluorescence.